syncfusion-content/blazor-docs/blazor/appearance/size-modes.md

 ---
 layout: post
 title: Component Size Modes in Blazor - Syncfusion
-description: Check out the documentation for Component Size Modes in Blazor
+description: Check out the documentation for Component Size Modes in Blazor and learn here about how to use it in Blazor
 platform: Blazor
 component: Appearance
 documentation: ug
 ---

-# Size-modes
+# Size-modes in Syncfusion Components

 Syncfusion components and elements support different size modes.